MiM in Finance

 You will learn the fundamentals of finance through academic coursework and have constant interaction with business executives.
 This 360° degree coverage of finance will allow you to gain the technical skills you need to secure competitive internships.

 Work experience is a crucial step towards employment: many students start building their career path during their internships.
 This experience is also an opportunity to reflect on your choice of specialisation in year 3.
-On completing your internships, you will have the opportunity to further specialize in one of the five MSc degrees in Finance offered by EDHEC.
+On completing your internships, you will have the opportunity to further specialise in one of the five MSc degrees in Finance offered by EDHEC.

 You will have the opportunity to complete a Master of Science degree in an area of finance, from a choice of: